eilidhsteel/semGroup/use-cases/usecase3.md

-# USE CASE: As a world health organisation analyst, I want to produce reports by countries in the world about population so that I can support population reporting of the organisation
+# USE CASE: As a world health organisation analyst, I want to produce a report about languages spoken in the world so that I can support population reporting of the organisation

 ## CHARACTERISTIC INFORMATION